tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - THE INTERNAL QUESTIONS: Who has been hurt?
 What must be made right?
   - DISCUSSION: Are there times when your shame feels repetitive or stuck?
 Is your shame authentic to you, or is it foreign shame that comes from authority figures, social training, toxic ideas, or the media?
 (The skill of Burning Contracts is a specific healing for foreign guilt and shame).

+  - Guilt and shame are two of the most important emotions that help you mature into a well-regulated person.
+They help you understand yourself and your actions, and they help you honorably monitor your behavior, emotions, thoughts, and physical desires.
+  - Guilt is the knowledge and acknowledgment of wrongdoing.
+It is a state of circumstance, and you are either guilty or not guilty in relation to the legal or moral code you value.
+You cannot feel guilty, because guilt is a concrete state, not an emotional one.
+Shame is the natural emotional consequence of guilt and wrongdoing.
+  - When shame arises in response to your own authentic and addressable flaws or missteps, it flows appropriately.
+If you welcome your appropriate shame, you’ll stop yourself before you do something crazy, before you say the wrong thing, or before you enter into unhealthy behaviors or relationships.
+  - When we don’t have a healthy connection to our own shame, we’re often coerced into embodying other people’s ideas of right and wrong.
+This can lead to an incoherent shame spiral, where we’re simultaneously drawn toward and repelled by shameful and forbidden behaviors.
+  - When you can identify your authentic shame, you’ll be able to brighten and define your boundary, ground yourself firmly, call your intellect into the situation, and examine (and destroy) the contracts that are attached to any excessive or inauthentic shame you might carry.
+  - When you can honor and welcome your shame, it will give you the strength you need to address your ill-considered behaviors and to throw off the foreign tyrannies that disrupt your authenticity.
+  - When your shame arises in the presence of others, it’s important to stop, ground yourself, and focus on it.
+If you can openly welcome your shame, it will recede naturally and swiftly.
+  - When you’re grounded and centered within your vibrant, shame-supported boundary, the heat and intensity that shame carries will give you the energy you need to shine a spotlight on your own behavior and examine your contracts with whatever has brought your shame forward.
+  - When you’re channeling rapids-level manufactured or trapped shame, each of your skills will help you remain stable.
+Your grounding will help you release any shame trapped in your body or your psyche, your inner focus will give you a private place from which to operate when your whole being is aflame, and your ability to burn contracts will help you identify and release any trapped shame messages.
+  - When you’re coming out of a shame spiral, it’s important to replace your old, shame-based titles and labels with empowering phrases.
+For instance, if your smoking bothers you, and your habitual phrase is I can’t stop smoking!
+I’ve tried a hundred times.
+I’m just an addict! you can change your words into forceful ones and assert, I won’t stop smoking!
+I refuse to.
+  - If you don’t find a lot of shaming titles in your psyche, but you still struggle with repetitive shame, you may have boundary trouble.
+When your boundary is weak or unsuitably inflated, you may tend to enmesh with others simply because your personal boundary isn’t well-defined.
+  - It’s important to help your children connect to their authentic shame in healthy ways.
+This can be done by letting them be involved in setting punishments for their misdeeds.
+When they can be involved in deciding upon their acts of contrition, they can connect to their shame in healthy ways.
+  - We have all become so used to dealing with shame that we don’t even recognize it when it arises.
+It is so vital to the sanctity of the soul that when it is released, it will work unceasingly to expose inferiorities and restore integrity.

 - **HATRED: The Profound Mirror**
   - ACTION REQUIRED: Hatred arises in the presence of shadow material (things you cannot accept in yourself, and demonize in others).
 Shadow work helps you reintegrate and detoxify this material so that it no longer activates your hatred program.
   - GIFTS: Intense awareness ~ Piercing vision ~ Sudden evolution ~ Shadow work
   - THE INTERNAL QUESTIONS: What has fallen into my shadow?
 What must be reintegrated?
   - DISCUSSION: If you feel comfortable, talk about some of your hatreds in the group.
 What do you think your hate targets say about the unlived and unconscious parts of you?

+  - Hatred is a natural and healthy emotion, but it can also be used to alert you to specific interior issues that hinder and endanger you.
+It is not mere dislike, which goes away when you separate yourself from people who behave badly.
+  - The shadow is the portion of the psyche that we are not aware of, because we deny it.
+It holds our squelched impulses, our unfelt emotions, our unacceptable behaviors, and our unlived dreams.
+  - You have the right to feel hatred.
+It is a sign that something is wrong with you if you can’t feel it.
+Hatred is a powerful tool that can help you move through difficult issues and catapult yourself into new levels of awareness.
+  - When we express hatred, we fool ourselves into thinking that we’re completely separate from our hate targets.
+But in reality, we’re depending on them to live out parts of our own shadow.
+  - When we project our material onto others, we lose our integrity, our honor, and our skills.
+When we project our shadow material onto others, we often can’t work with it in straightforward ways, so we project it.
+  - When we find people who can really live out our unwanted material – our selfishness, our power, our arrogance, our brilliance, our ignorance, and our sexual appetites – there is a bacchanal in our souls.
+We are mesmerized and fascinated, and we can’t take our eyes off of them.
+  - When we enforce these shadowy contracts with others, our boundaries are stripped, our focus is thrown outside of ourselves, and our villages are in complete disarray.
+We also dishonor our targets, whether we hate them or adore them, because we force them to become something other than human.
+  - When you are in a hatred spiral with someone, you need a strong and disruptive emotion to separate yourself and rebuild your boundary from scratch.
+This is no time for gentleness; you need the big guns.
+So go ahead and flame on - it will heal your boundary, your behavior, and your relationships.
+  - When you’ve burned a few contracts with your hate target, you’re ready to move on to the real work of understanding what makes your hate partner so odious.
+You may want to get a pen and paper, because if you can write out the qualities that make your hate partner so repugnant, you’ll gain tremendous clarity.
+  - When you hate, your soul is ready to do some of the deepest work you’ll ever experience.
+Do yourself and everyone around you a favor: get into a conscious relationship with your hatred and your projections.
+Don’t repress your hatred, don’t explode with it, and don’t try to erase it by shellacking fraudulent acceptance on top of it.

 - **FEAR: Intuition & Action**
   - ACTION REQUIRED: Fear arises to orient you to change, novelty, or possible physical hazards.
 Fear focuses on the present moment and your immediate surroundings.